marvinpinto/actions/packages/keybase-notifications/README.md

 1. [How to get help](#how-to-get-help)
 1. [License](#license)

+> **NOTE**: The `marvinpinto/action-keybase-notifications` repository is an automatically generated mirror of the [marvinpinto/actions](https://github.com/marvinpinto/actions) monorepo containing this and other actions.
+Please file issues and pull requests over there.

 ## Using the Action

 You will need a Keybase paperkey and its corresponding username.
 It is probably a good idea to create a dedicated Keybase account for this purpose, or at the very least generate a dedicated paperkey on your existing account.
 This makes it easier to revoke if needed.